Our Personal Travel Agents can help you plan a trip to Gdansk, and so much more

 Gdansk forms the Tri-City complex with the modern port of Gdynia and the popular coastal resort town of Sopot, Poland's best spot for a beach holiday.
 The starting point for the German invasion of Poland was the Westerplatte Peninsula, where some of the barracks and guard houses of the courageous Polish defensive force still stand and a huge memorial has been built in their honour.
 Westerplatte, which can be reached by boat, car, or bicycle, is now one of the region's most popular tourist attractions.

-Summer is the best time to travel to Gdansk, when the weather is warm, although it is still a good idea to take a jumper for the cool evenings.
+Summer is the best time to travel to Gdansk, when the weather is warm, although it's still a good idea to take a jumper for the cool evenings.
 Winters are best avoided as they can be frigid and wet and the sun is seldom seen.

 Attractions